docker/extensions-sdk/docs/dev/api/reference/interfaces/ExecResult.md

 ▸ **parseJsonObject**(): `any`

-Parse a well formed JSON output.
+Parse a well-formed JSON output.

 #### Returns